Providing access to knowledge and information to inform, educate, entertain and serve.

 List of free books about Coronavirus for kids: https://nycdoe.libguides.com/COVID-19ebooks/free

 The Census is happening now.
-Wednesday, April 1 is Census Day.
+It will end on Sept.
+30, 2020.
 The data collected by the Census Bureau impacts how we respond to pandemics like the current one.
 It’s important that Hoosiers are counted.

 Here is a great list of resources .